Kapuzenjoe/simplecover5e/README.md

 - Tiny creatures use the token’s actual position and footprint within their cell/hex instead of the grid cell center, improving accuracy when multiple Tiny tokens share the same space.
 - The module introduces an *Ignore Cover* item property.
 Add it to spells, weapons, or feats that should ignore cover (for example, *Sacred Flame*) and the cover calculation will be skipped for that roll.
 - The feats **Sharpshooter** and **Spell Sniper** are automatically respected when present on the attacker, either by their English name or by a matching `system.identifier` (e.g. `"sharpshooter"` / `"spell-sniper"`).
-- (Optional) A token hover helper can display a distance label and cover icon under the hovered token’s nameplate when exactly one controlled token is selected.
+- (Optional) A token hover helper can display cover icons and/or a distance label near the hovered token, styled similarly to the core distance ruler and configurable in position and offset.

 ### Default Creature Heights